Shandon Baptiste: 2022–2024

 Either side of missing the middle third of the season with a groin injury, Baptiste was predominantly deployed as a substitute during the 2022–23 season.
 He made 24 appearances, without scoring.

 Following a substitute appearance in Brentford's 2023–24 season opener, Baptiste missed three months after suffering the fourth shoulder dislocation of his career in training.
 On his second first team appearance after returning to fitness, Baptiste scored his first Brentford goal (three days shy of two years since his previous goal) in a 3–1 victory over Luton Town on 2 December 2023.
 Baptiste was released when his contract expired at the end of the 2023–24 season and he ended his 4 1/2-year Brentford career on 78 appearances and two goals.

 Luton Town

-On 6 July 2024, Baptiste joined Championship club Luton Town on a free transfer and signed an undisclosed-length contract, reported to be three years.
+On 6 July 2024, Baptiste joined Championship club Luton Town on a free transfer and signed a three-year contract.
 He made 17 appearances and scored one goal during an injury-ravaged 2024–25 season, in which the club was relegated to League One.
-After making four appearances during the first three weeks of the 2025–26 season, Baptiste suffered an anterior cruciate ligament injury in training.
+After making four appearances during the first three weeks of the 2025–26 season, Baptiste suffered a season-ending anterior cruciate ligament injury in training.
+He returned to outdoor training early in the 2026–27 pre-season period.